 Departure train station: Trains depart from either Canterbury West Station or Canterbury East Station.
 Canterbury West is the busier of the two stations, though it is only a half mile north of Canterbury East station, despite the name.
 Both stations are easily accessible via local bus routes and are within walking distance of the historic town center.

 Arrival train station: Passengers can terminate at three London destinations: London Victoria, London St Pancras or London Charing Cross.
 Victoria is found in the heart of Westminster, Charing Cross close to Trafalgar Square in the center of the city and St Pancras can be found in the north of London.
 All stations have excellent links to bus routes and underground lines as well as national connections and the Eurostar for international travel from St Pancras.

 When departing from Canterbury, you have various train station options to start your trip from including Canterbury West and Canterbury East.
-When arriving in London, you can end your journey in train stations like London Victoria, London Euston and London Kings Cross.
+When arriving in London, you can end your trip in train stations like London Victoria, London St Pancras International and London Paddington.

 Here are some other resources that might have the information you need